avdfo/PHYS_549_package/SR-CNN/README.md

-[TensorFlow] Super-Resolution CNN
+[TensorFlow] Super-Resolution CNN (SR-CNN)
 =====

 TensorFlow implementation of 'Image Super-Resolution using Deep Convolutional Network'.

+This package is adapted from <a href="https://github.com/YeongHyeon/Super-Resolution_CNN">YeongHyeon's implementation of SR-CNN</a> in order to train the simulated angle-resolved photoemission spectroscopy (ARPES) data on the neural network.
+Some details of the code are modified to accomodate
+ARPES data format, while the main frame remains the same.

-PyTorch version is also provided in <a href="https://github.com/YeongHyeon/Super-Resolution_CNN-PyTorch">Related Repository</a>.
+PyTorch version of YeongHyeon's original implementation of the SR-CNN is also provided in <a href="https://github.com/YeongHyeon/Super-Resolution_CNN-PyTorch">Related Repository</a>.

 ## Architecture
 <div align="center">